merit-gem/merit/UPGRADING.md

 ## to 1.0.0 (unreleased)

 Points granting history is now logged persisted.

+* Attribute `points` and method `points=` don't exist anymore (method `points` still works for querying number of points for a resource).
+* There are new methods `add_points(num_points, log_message)` and
+  `remove_points(num_points, log_message)` in meritable resources to manually change their amount of points, keeping a history log.

-Run the following migration to have the new data structures:
+Run the following migration to have the new DB tables:

-    class CreateScoresAndPoints < ActiveRecord::Migration
+    class UpgradeMerit < ActiveRecord::Migration
       def self.up
         create_table :merit_scores do |t|
           t.references :sash
           t.string :category, :default => 'default'
         end

-        create_table :merit_scores_points do |t|
+        create_table :merit_score_points do |t|
           t.references :score
           t.integer :num_points, :default => 0
           t.string :log